jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Install the upper pulley" image = "midplate---right---upper-pulley.jpg"
-content = "Onto a 14mm wafer head, drop a small bearing, a small shim, a small bearing, and another small shim.
-This screw threads into the motor." %}
+content = "Onto a 14mm wafer head, drop a small flanged bearing, a small shim, another small flanged bearing, and another small shim.
+This post threads into the motor.
+The flanges serve as guides for the belt." %}

 {% include step.html
 title = "Install extruder gear"